g1a/starter/README.md

 The customization instructions for your project include a single command you may run to automatically set up auto-deployment of your project's phar with every GitHub release.

+If you are just going to be using the commandline tool for ad-hoc testing, and you do not want to build a phar, then you can move the `consolidation/Robo` project from `require` to `require-dev`.

 ### Phar self:update command ###

 Users who download your phar file from GitHub may obtain the most recent version available by running the `self:update` command, which is automatically provided in your new project.